bastet-ai/bastet-targets/docs/index.md

 - **Improve Tools**: Enhance automation scripts and configurations
 - **Update Resources**: Keep guidelines and references current

-See our [contribution guidelines](resources/community.md#contributing) for detailed instructions.
+See our contribution guidelines (Coming Soon) for detailed instructions.

 ---